monimoyd/panoptic_image_segmentation_with_detr/README.md

 This is the classification cross entropy loss between predicted class and actual class

+### L1 Loss

+This is the L1 regression loss between predicted and target bounding boxes

 ### GIOU Loss:
 GIOU is a improved version of IoU loss
 In IoU, where there is no intersection, IoU has no value and therefore no gradient.
 GIoU however, is always differentiable.